wurstmineberg/systemd-minecraft/README.md

 *   systemd
 *   [Python][] 3.4
-*   The current version of the Minecraft server, available from [here][MinecraftDownload] or using the `minecraft update` command.
+*   The current version of the Minecraft server, available from [here][MinecraftServerDownload] or using the `minecraft update` command.
 *   [docopt][Docopt]
 *   [lazyjson][LazyJSON] 1.0 (for whitelist management)
 *   [mcrcon][MCRCON]